-The WPD Group is owned by Western Power Distribution Plc ("the Company"), which is a public limited company owned by one shareholder, National Grid Plc.
+WPD South West is owned by Western Power Distribution plc ("WPD plc"), which is a public limited company owned by one shareholder, National Grid Plc.
 National Grid is an energy company operating in the UK and US.

 During the six month period ended 30 September 2021, the ultimate ownership of the Company changed from PPL Corporation to National Grid Plc.
-On 14 June 2021, PPL completed the sale transaction of its UK investment in the WPD Group, to National Grid Plc.
+On 14 June 2021, PPL completed the sale transaction of its UK investment in Western Power Distribution Plc Group ('WPD Group'), which includes the Company, to National Grid Plc.
 On completion of the sale, the ultimate controlling parent is National Grid Plc, registered in England and Wales.